cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 Tips and tricks :

 * use [PowerThesaurus](https://www.powerthesaurus.org/), make sure the name is the most precise you can get.
-* use the user background to pick the right name (having defined the Personna comes in handy)
+* use the user background to pick the right name (having defined the Persona comes in handy)
 * try to avoid names which are so general or abstract that they could be interpreted in many different ways by your target users. ``Artifact``, ``Element`` are probably fairly bad names (but again, use the context to decide).

 > in the MyLittlePony world an **Element** refers to the "*Elements of Harmony*" and has a very precise definition.
 The context matters.

 ### ☑ Reference and attribute names are consistent

-Check that you stick with a concistent convention for your references.
+Check that you stick with a consistent convention for your references.
 The main decisions which are in front of you:

 * do you pluralize the references with a **many** upper bound ?
 * do you add a prefix like `owned` for any containment reference?